Appliance classes: Class II

 A Class II or double insulated electrical appliance uses reinforced protective insulation in addition to basic insulation.
 Hence, it has been designed in such a way that it does not require a safety connection to electrical earth (ground).

 The basic requirement is that no single failure can result in dangerous voltage becoming exposed so that it might cause an electric shock and that this is achieved without relying on an earthed metal casing.
 This is usually achieved at least in part by having at least two layers of insulating material between live parts and the user, or by using reinforced insulation.

 In Europe, a double insulated appliance must be labelled Class II or double insulated or bear the double insulation symbol: ⧈ (a square inside another square).
 As such, the appliance should not be connected to an earth conductor because the high-impedance casing will cause only low-fault currents that are unable to trigger the fusible cut-out.

-Insulated AC/DC power supplies (such as cell-phone chargers) are typically designated as Class II, meaning that the DC output wires are isolated from the AC input.
-The designation "Class II" should not be confused with the designation "Class 2", as the latter is unrelated to insulation (it originates from standard UL 1310, setting limits on maximum output voltage/current/power).
+Insulated AC/DC power supplies (such as cell-phone chargers) are typically designated as Class II, meaning that the DC output wires are galvanically isolated from the AC input.

+Caveat: The designation "Class II" should not be confused with the designation "Class 2", as the latter is unrelated to insulation (it originates from standard UL 1310, setting limits on maximum output voltage/current/power).

 Class IIFE

 These devices have a Functional Earth "FE".
 This differs from a protective earth ground in that it does not offer shock protection from a hazardous voltage.
 However, it does help to mitigate electromagnetic noise or EMI.
 This is often important in Audio and Medical design.
-Note as they also include double insulation it means that users will not be able to come into contact with any live parts.
+Since they also include double insulation, users will not come into contact with any live parts.

 Class III

 A Class III appliance is designed to be supplied from a separated extra-low voltage (SELV) power source.
-The voltage from a SELV supply is low enough that under normal conditions a person can safely come into contact with it without risk of electrical shock.
-The extra safety features built into Class I and Class II appliances are therefore not required.
-Specifically, class III appliances are designed without an earth conductor and should not be connected to the earth grounding of the SELV power source.
+The voltage from a SELV supply is low enough such that under normal conditions a person can safely come into contact with an energized conductor without risk of electrical shock.
+The additional safety features required by Class I and Class II appliances are therefore not required.
+Specifically, Class III appliances are designed without an earth conductor and should not be connected to the earth grounding of the SELV power source.
 For medical devices, compliance with Class III is not considered sufficient protection, and furthermore, stringent regulations apply to such equipment.